Disciples wage spiritual warfare through right conduct, acts of love, and by proclaiming the gospel of Jesus Christ.

 Unfortunately, we tend to read the passage without

-paying sufficient attention to its literary context, and that can lead to assumptions
+paying attention to its literary context which leads to assumptions that we

-that are read into Paul’s words.
-But the Apostle’s statement is NOT
+then read into the Apostle’s words.
+But his statement is NOT

 By “wrestling against